 The frustration is understandable when you look at the numbers.
 AI search ads represent what analysts are calling a potential $50 billion market opportunity by 2028.
 Unlike traditional search, where users click through blue links, conversational AI can weave recommendations directly into responses - a format that's both more native and potentially more effective.
 Early tests suggest AI-delivered product recommendations convert at rates 40% higher than standard search ads, though OpenAI hasn't released official performance data.

 But just as OpenAI moves toward advertising, Anthropic is sprinting in the opposite direction.
-The rival AI lab, backed by and founded by former OpenAI executives, has made a public commitment to keeping Claude completely ad-free.
+The rival AI lab, backed by Google and founded by former OpenAI executives, has made a public commitment to keeping Claude completely ad-free.
 It's a bold stance that positions Anthropic as the premium option for users who want AI assistance without commercial interference.